 - Ensure pets are wearing a form of ID in case they do get frightened and run away.

-- The Blue Cross advises not trying to comfort distressed pets as this may make the problem worse.
+- Try not to comfort distressed pets as this may make the problem worse.

 - Avoid taking them to a fireworks display.
-The Blue Cross state that even if your pet doesn’t bark or whine at the noise, it still doesn’t mean they’re happy.
+Even if your pet doesn’t bark or whine at the noise, it still doesn’t mean they’re happy.

 Livestock and Horses